abstractfactory/cquery/README.md

 ### Performance

 cQuery operates on the hard-drive and is a seek-only algorithm and as such doesn't perform any reads.
-Despite this however, disk-access is the prime bottle-neck. cQuery has been implemented in both Python and Go for performance comparisons, here are some results:
+Despite this however, disk-access is (seemingly) the prime bottle-neck. cQuery has been implemented in both Python and Go for performance comparisons, here are some results:

 **Python**